PowerlessCube/expensify-app/.vscode/Challenge.md

-# Create a Login Page Component
+# PublicRoute
-1. Create LoginPage component with "Login" button
+1. Create PublicRoute (copy PrivateRoute)
-2. Add snapshot test for LoginPage
+2. Redirect to /dashboard if logged in
-3. Show Login component at root of app -> /
+3. Render component if not logged in
-4. Show ExpenseDashboardPage at -> /dashboard
+4. Use it for the LoginPage.